The Limits of Assumption-free Tests for Algorithm Performance: The role of algorithmic stability

 Then the power of $\hT$ to detect low risk is bounded as follows: for any $\cA$ and any $P$ with $\beta_q(\cA,P,n)\leq \gamma_q$ and $R_{P,n}(\cA)< \tau$,

 if we assume $\tilde\tau < R_P^{\max}$ so that the denominator is positive. \end{Theorem}

 Theorem~\ref{thm:limits_evaluate_stability} shows that, when we are outside the consistency regime (i.e., when the bound on $\ell_q$ stability $\gamma_q$ is at least as large as $\mathcal{O}(n^{-1/q})$), the problem of estimating $R_{P,n}(\cA)$ is just as hard as if we had no stability assumption at all (as in Theorem~\ref{thm:limits_evaluate}).
 Thus, there is no intermediate regime on our ability to answer the question \texttt{EvaluateAlg}: instead, we have a phase transition between the consistency regime, $\gamma_q = \mathrm{o}(n^{-1/q})$, and the hardness results of our theorems, when $\gamma_q\gtrsim n^{-1/q}$.
-As illustrated in Figure~\ref{fig:phase_transition}, we must either assume that we are in the consistency regime (in which case, it is essentially equivalent to simply answer the easier question \texttt{EvaluateModel}), or without this assumption, it is impossible to have high power for testing \texttt{EvaluateAlg}.
+As illustrated in Figure~\ref{fig:phase_transition}, we must either assume that we are in the consistency regime (in which case, it is essentially equivalent to simply answer the easier question \texttt{EvaluateModel}), or without this assumption, it is impossible to have high power for testing \texttt{EvaluateAlg}. {Theorem~\ref{thm:limits_evaluate_stability} also reveals that the the stability assumption $\beta_2(\cA,P,n) = \mathrm{o}(n^{-1/2})$ assumed in \cite{austern2020asymptotics} for inference of $R_{P,n}(\cA)$ via CV error is necessary in general.}